xopxop/homegit/roger-skyline-1/README.md

 $ sudo -l -U user_name
 To check the special rights.
 ```
-***We don’t want you to use the DHCP service of your machine.
-You’ve got to configure it to have a static IP and a Netmask in \30.***
+**03: We don’t want you to use the DHCP service of your machine.
+You’ve got to configure it to have a static IP and a Netmask in \30.**

 To use the static IP, we need to modify this file ```/etc/network/interfaces``` from: